 AI will potentially play a prominent role in the acceleration of drug discovery and research processes.
 The time required for a drug to go from laboratory development to patient use should decrease.
 The current average is 12 years.

 Cloud solutions allow healthcare companies to become more integrated and interconnected.
 They can store digital information safely and securely.
-The healthcare industry must manage a large amount of data in various formats, from multiple sources that range from partner organizations, medical and social information, and patient records.
+The healthcare industry must manage a large amount of data in various formats, from multiple sources that range from partner organizations, to medical and social information, and patient records.

 Healthcare organizations have paid for and maintained expensive systems to keep information centralized.
 The capacity is often not reached.
 Organizations do not have to worry about maintenance with cloud services that cost significantly less.